jmacdotorg/brickfielder/README.md

 * **Breaking the side-planks drill into two sub-drills,** separated by a very short pause to allow for switching sides.

+* **A no-chair mode** that substitutes other drills when you find yourself in a space (e.g. a hotel room) with no suitably stable chair to exercise with.

 ## Installation

-Brickfielder should run as-is with no dependencies on any reasonably up-to-date Mac.
+Brickfielder should run as-is with no dependencies on any reasonably up-to-date Mac or Linux system.
 Place it wherever you like.

+You will need a command-line text-to-speech program installed on your machine that simply speaks whatever argument-string it receives.
+The default is `say`, which comes with macOS and is [also available for Linux](http://manpages.ubuntu.com/manpages/trusty/man1/say.1.html).

 ## Usage

-Turn up your Mac's speakers before running Brickfielder.
+Turn up your speakers before running Brickfielder.

 Run with `--help` to see a list of all the program's command-line options.

-You can run Brickfielder from the command line or from the Finder.
-(If the latter, it will open its own Terminal window, and then start running immediately.)

 You can pause or unpause the timer as you would any other terminal-based program.
 Hit Control-Z in its terminal window to pause Brickfielder, and resume it by running the `fg` shell command in that same window.
 No, that's not ideal, but that's how it is for now.